 - Make sure the load is easy to grip.
 Be sure you have a tight grip on the object before you lift it.
 Can you apply handles to the object to help lift it more easily?

 - Stretch.
-The back is the muscle that is most often pulled when moving.
+The muscles in the back are the ones most often pulled when moving.
 Before moving, take some time to stretch your back muscles to loosen them.
 Not only will stretching protect your back while you move, it will also help you to be less sore after the move.

 - Get help.
 Many injuries occur when people try to do too much by themselves.
 This includes lifting items that are too heavy, big and bulky for one person to move on his or her own.
 Enlist the help of friends, professional movers or moving equipment like dollies or hand carts.